andypeeters/duolingo-guides-to-anki/README.md

+**Note: this repository is archived!**

-**Note** This repository is archived due to a very simple reason: I don't need these scripts anymore.
+This repository is archived due to a very simple reason: I don't need these scripts anymore.
 To avoid any (potential) maintenance issues, I close this repository but will still keep it around for any future reference if necessary.